maykar/compact-custom-header/compact-custom-header/readme.md

 ## Important notes:

-* This works best when the "card" is added to each view.
+* This works best when the card is added to each view.

 * When changing config options, you may need to do a full browser refresh after to get everything to display properly ('ctrl + shift + R' in chrome).
 You may even need to clear your cache.